ffhighwind/DapperExtraCRUD/DapperExtraCRUD.Cache/README.md

 [Nuget: Dapper.ExtraCRUD.Cache](https://www.nuget.org/packages/Dapper.ExtraCRUD.Cache/)
 <img  align="right" src="https://raw.githubusercontent.com/ffhighwind/DapperExtraCRUD/master/Images/DapperExtraCRUD-200x200.png" alt="ExtraCRUD">

 A cache framework for Dapper.ExtraCRUD.
 This combines the an AutoAccessObject, DataAccessObject, and Dictionary together with support for transactions and rollbacks.
 The cache is not thread-safe.
-It is recommended that you keep a separate cache for each thread.
+Make sure to keep a separate cache for each thread.

-#### Notes

-Using caching on databases where multiple users will simultaneously update/delete data is not recommended.
-If you are going to do this then you should be very careful.
-Refresh caches for tables that are modified often.
-Always refresh or double-check for changes before performing updates and deletes.

 ## Example